1. About hydrocortisone injections

 There are different types of hydrocortisone, including skin creams, suppositories and tablets.

 - Hydrocortisone injections for joint pain work by releasing the medicine slowly into the joint.
 This reduces pain and swelling.

-- After an injection, your joint may feel better for several months - sometimes as long as a year.
+- After an injection, your joint may feel better for several months –sometimes as long as a year.

-Adults and children can have hydrocortisone injections.
+Most adults and children, including babies, can have hydrocortisone injections.

 - have ever had an allergic reaction to hydrocortisone or any other medicine

 - have ever had depression or manic depression (bipolar disorder) or if any of your close family has had these illnesses

 - have an infection (including an eye infection)